What Is The Maximum Weight Limit I Can Lift At Work?

-Exceeding the maximum safe weight – If you carry weight heavier than is deemed safe, then this could also lead to you sustaining an injury.
+- Exceeding the maximum safe weight – If you carry weight heavier than is deemed safe, then this could also lead to you sustaining an injury.
 The damage could occur due to an isolated incident, or it could be cumulative.
-If you are unsure as to what the maximum weight to lift at work may be, you can consult this HSE guide.
 Also bear in mind that you can refuse to lift something if you feel you are incapable of safely doing so.

 Reach out today if you have any questions regarding whether the scenario that caused your injury could be an example of negligence.

 If you have been injured in a manual handling accident at work, you’ll need to supply evidence to support your claim.
 The more evidence you can supply, the easier it will be to show what happened.
 Therefore, in the event of an accident, we’d suggest that you: